Goddess of Love

 CRANE: Symbolizes using your voice uniquely to expose secrets and help others on their path.

-HUMMINGBIRD: A symbol of beauty and grace are seen as healers and bringers of love, good luck and joy - Also, you have the flexibility and stamina to do far more than you think.
+HUMMINGBIRD: A symbol of beauty and grace are seen as healers and bringers of love, good luck and joy - Also, you have the ability to do far more than you think.

 BUTTERFLY: The butterfly brings lightness, happiness and colour to your life.
 A metamorphosis has begun and like the Monarch butterfly's three generation continental return journey to the same location, you are tuned in to the ancient wisdom of the ancestors.